msg-utcn/course-content/assignment.md

 ## Setup

 - Clone your personal repository onto your machine
-- Checkout a new branch and name it `week-2-assignment`
+- Create a new branch from `main` and name it `week-2-assignment`
+  - Commit & Push all your changes there
 - Create a folder under your project root `/examples`
 - `cd ./examples`, you will work under this folder
 - Create a pull request and notify us when you are done with the implementation